tylerbutler/engineer/engineer/docs_source/dev/command_plugins.rst

 The core Engineer commands were originally written before the command plugin model existed, and were written to use argparse directly.
 Depending on what you're doing you might find it more powerful.
-Certainly if you already have experience with argparse, there's no reason to go out and learn how to use argh. unless you want to.
+Certainly if you already have experience with argparse, there's no reason to go out and learn how to use argh unless you want to.